thanhhoa28/northwind-sales-analysis/README.md

 - Optimize supplier selection and logistics to reduce operational costs.
 - Improve order fulfillment processes to enhance customer satisfaction.

+## Conclusion
+This project demonstrates how data analysis can uncover key business insights from sales data.
+By combining data processing, visualization, and customer segmentation, the analysis provides actionable recommendations to improve profitability, optimize operations, and enhance customer retention strategies.

 ## Project Structure
 - data/
 - notebooks/